Orwell: Outline and resources

 Sociological concepts

-• Dismantling of social institutions (family, marriage, parent/child bonds, etc.–anything that creates potentially divided loyalties with the state)
+• Dismantling of social institutions: Family, marriage, parent/child bonds, etc.–anything that creates potentially divided loyalties with the state–and more recently in the US, higher education and K-12 public education.

 • Random punishment (do people know when they’re being watched, or do they have to assume they’re always being watched?)